bibekjoshi54/python-starter-kit/README.md

 ### Poetry

 Poetry is used for managing the dependencies of the project.
-`project.toml` file contains configuration for the various tools used in this porject.
+`project.toml` file contains the configuration for the various tools used in this project.

 #### Quick commands to remember: